nezaj/Reference/js_good_parts/chp4_notes.md

 ```
 Note we are not assigning a function to myObject.
 We are assigning the result of invoking that function (see the () on the last line).
 The function returns an object containing two methods that can access the value variable.
 However, the value variable can not be accessed or manipulated directly

-In an earlier example Quo was defined using a constructor to produce an object with a status propety and a get_status method.
-But that doesn't seem neccesary, what's the point of making a get_status method if the status property is directly accessible.
+In an earlier example Quo was defined using a constructor to produce an object with a status property and a get_status method.
+But that doesn't seem necessary, what's the point of making a get_status method if the status property is directly accessible.
 It would make more sense if the status variable were private.
 Instead of using a constructor, lets use a function to achieve the desired behavior.
 ```javascript
 var quo = function(status) {
     return {